 Before applying for an alternate degree to upgrade your selection rank, you may wish to consider the following:

 - degrees that have a similar first year to your desired degree.
 This may maximise the amount of Credit Transfer that can be awarded towards your desired degree, potentially saving you time and money

-- check the Degree and Career Finder for programs with a similar structure to your intended degree
+- check the Degree Finder for degrees with a similar structure

 - check the current lowest Selection Rank for your preferred degree to give you an indicator of how well you will need to perform to upgrade, and contact Admissions if you require further advice